universal antifreeze

 If the old coolant is traditional green coolant, the new universal coolant will be diluted and won't be able to extend protection much beyond that of the original coolant.

-One very important point to keep in mind here is that universal coolants and extended-life coolants are not lifetime coolants.
+One very important point to keep in mind here is that universal coolants and extended-life coolants are NOT lifetime coolants.
 The corrosion inhibitors in all types of coolant eventually wear out and must be replenished by changing the coolant.
+After five years of service, most coolants still need to be changed.
 Leave the old coolant in too long and the cooling system will experience corrosion problems.

 Coolant Checks & Changes More Complicated These Days